kean/Nuke/README.md

 ## Getting Started
 - Download the latest version
 - Experiment with Nuke APIs in the playground included in the project.
 Make sure to build framework for simulator before running the playground.
+- Check out [DFImageManager](https://github.com/kean/DFImageManager) if you want a production-ready framework with similar functionality.

 ## Requirements
 - Xcode 6.3, Swift 1.2